Goekdeniz-Guelmez/OpenAudioAPI/README.md

 # OpenAudioAPI

-A versatile Text-to-Speech and Speech-To-Text API that supports multiple TTS architectures including F5-TTS-MLX, XTTS, and Piper.
-This API provides high-quality speech synthesis with various voice customization options and audio enhancements.
+A versatile Speech API that supports both Text-to-Speech (TTS) and Speech-to-Text (STT) capabilities.
+The API integrates multiple TTS architectures including F5-TTS-MLX, XTTS, and Piper for speech synthesis, as well as lightning-whisper-mlx for speech recognition.
+This comprehensive solution provides high-quality speech processing with various customization options and enhancements.

 ## Features